 - teaching the student to use assistive devices that make it possible for him or her to sit better or move about the school environment

 - teaching the student how to climb and descent stairs safely

 - teaching the student to use assistive technology to make it possible for him to write or access classroom activities.

 - helping the student use his hands to manipulate school materials

 - assisting the student with strategies to manage activities of daily living

 The Speech Department at Widener Memorial School is committed to giving each of our students a viable way to communicate at school, at home and in the community.
 Our students have a variety of communication needs.
 Some students need assistance with speech production due to their physical disabilities while other students need help with language structure.
 A number of our students require augmentative and alternative communication systems.
 They may be entirely nonverbal or have severe oral motor involvement.

 In such cases, we match a student’s communication needs to low technology or high technology devices.
 It is our responsibility to support the student’s classroom functions and academic requirements in the area of language and communication.

 Vision Support Therapy:

-Vision support as a related service is available to students who meet the eligibility requirements.
-Assistive technology may be indicated for certain students depending on the degree of their visual impairment.
+Vision support is available to students who meet the eligibility requirements.
+Assistive technology may be necessary for certain students depending on the degree of their visual impairment.
 Services may be provided on a push-in or pull-out basis.
-All levels of visual impairment are supported at Widener, including students in need of Braille instruction.
-Orientation and Mobility instruction is also provided on an as needed basis.
-An evaluation for service is initiated pending the ophthalmologist’s report.
+All levels of visual impairment support is available at Widener, including Braille instruction.
+Orientation and Mobility instruction are also provided on an as-needed basis.
+An evaluation for service is initiated based on the ophthalmologist’s report.